docsmooth/pytappd/README.md

 Untappd Python CLI client

 ## History
+### Version 0.8:
+Check in added, works.
+Assumes first beer by name search, otherwise search and check in by ID.
+Need to add venue
 ### Version 0.7:
 FIRST VERSION THAT WORKS FROM CLI
 Although you still can't check in.